There are different ways of leading companies; however, most of the styles tend to be divided into either transactional or transformative.

 - The leadership is based on practicality which makes the approach pragmatic and classical and includes all the obstacles and constraints into consideration.

-- The traditional leaders have the proactive approach, which has advantages like understanding risks and avoiding problems since it gets identified first and turns challenges into opportunities.
+- Traditional leaders have a proactive approach, which has advantages like understanding risks and avoiding problems since it gets identified first and turns challenges into opportunities.

-- The transactional leaders rely on the orders they also resist when it comes to change.
+- Transactional leaders rely on the orders they also resist when it comes to change.